KeyboardKit/website/collections/_features/App.md

 }
 ```

-This view will set up ``KeyboardSettings`` to use an App Group, register your KeyboardKit Pro license key, if any, inject ``state`` into the view hierarchy, set up dictation, etc.
+This will set up things that are defined by the app, like making keyboard setting use an App Group to sync between the app and keyboard, register a KeyboardKit Pro license key, set up dictation, etc.

 ## 👑 Pro Features